Medicare number processes for children and young people entering OOHC

 Enrolling an Aboriginal or Torres Strait Islander child in Medicare:

 The Aboriginal and Torres Strait Islander Medicare enrolment and amendment form can be used to enrol an Aboriginal and Torres Strait Islander child in Medicare if the worker does not have a copy of the child or young person’s birth certificate.
-The FACS worker can act as a referee for the child and verify their identity on the form.
+The DCJ worker can act as a referee for the child and verify their identity on the form.
 It is not necessary to obtain the birth parent’s signature to submit this form.

 Process to follow if the Medicare card is lost or stolen:

 A record should be kept of the child or young person’s Medicare number.
-The FACS worker may choose to keep the card and provide the carer with the number only, or provide the card to the carer depending on the procedure of their Community Service Centre.
+The DCJ worker may choose to keep the card and provide the carer with the number only, or provide the card to the carer depending on the procedure of their Community Service Centre.
 If the card is lost or stolen a new card can be obtained by providing Medicare with the original number.

 For more information or queries: